-While you do this every day, chances are most people are unaware of the intricacies of the service you provide.
+While you do this every day, most people are unaware of the intricacies of your business.
 Teach your followers what goes on behind the scenes.
 Explain your process – you’d be surprised how many people want to know more.

-Collaborate with other established businesses in your community on Instagram.
+Collaborate with other established businesses on Instagram.
 Give each other shout-outs, recommending people to follow your account.
 Reach out to other companies in your community and see how you can help each other grow.

 Use Instagram stories to engage your followers